Vincibean/DIY-PR-Board/exercises.md

 ## ELEVATED PUSH-UP
 ![elevated push-up](./img/elevated-push-up.gif)

+**Muscles Involved:** Lower Pectorals, Triceps

+Position yourself in front of a box or chair.
+Rest your hands on the box or chair, with your feet about four feet away.
+Your body should form a 45-degree angle when your arms are extended.
+Lower yourself toward the box.
+Exhale as you push straight up.
+Keep your elbows and arms over the box / chair at all times.
+Maintain a neutral spine position throughout.

 ## REGULAR PUSH-UP
 ![push-up](./img/push-up.gif)

+**Muscles involved:** Pectoral, Triceps

+Lie face down on the floor with your hands shoulder width apart.
+Lift up to a fully extended arm position.
+Your body should form a straight line without sagging at the hips.
+Lower yourself down to the floor, moving in a perfectly plane position.
+Go down until your nose touches the floor.
+Keeping your core tight and your body perfectly flat, push back to the start position.

-## SPIDER-MAM PRESS-UP
+## SPIDER-MAM PUSH-UP
 ![spider-man press-up](./img/spider-man-press-up.jpg)

 Start in the top of a press-up position.
 Bend your arms to lower your chest until it’s just off the floor and simultaneously bring one knee up to your elbow, then return to the start.
 Alternate knees.
 On the final single rep, make this super-slow – do it over a ten count.

-## WIDE-GRIP PRESS-UP
+## WIDE-GRIP PUSH-UP
 ![wide-grip press-up](./img/wide-grip-press-up.jpg)

+**Muscles Involved:** Outer Pectorals, Front deltoids

-Perform a standard press-up but with your arms double shoulder-width apart.
+Perform a standard push-up but with your arms double shoulder-width apart.
 Lower your chest until it’s just off the floor, then press back up until your arms are straight.

-## INCLINE CLAP PRESS-UP
+## INCLINE CLAP PUSH-UP
 ![incline clap press-up](./img/incline-clap-press-up.jpg)

+**Muscles Involved:** Pectorals, Triceps

 Start in a press-up position with hands elevated.
 Lower towards the bench, then explode up until you’re almost standing.
 Clap your hands, put them back out to break your fall and go into the next rep.